wolfgangr/SDM2rrd/docs/config.md

 START is provided in rrd time notation.
 A long time range helps to fill a new database with historic stuff (eg 10 days back, can as well be 100 or 1000d).
 For continued sync, this value should overlap with cron call intervals. may balance redundancy with system load here.

+TMPDIR keeps csv files, named by DB table name.
+Thus they get overwritten at any update run, so there is no need for tmp cleanup.
+And provides easy debugging access.